EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    output = EDHOC-Key-Derivation(AlgorithmID, keyDataLength, other)
 ~~~~~~~~~~~

 For message_2 and message_3, the keys K_2 and K_3 SHALL be derived using other set to the transcript hashes TH_2 and TH_3 respectively.
-The key SHALL be derived using AlgorithmID set to the integer value of the AEAD in the selected cipher suite (SUITE), and keyDataLength equal to the key length of the AEAD.
+The key SHALL be derived using AlgorithmID set to the integer value of the AEAD in the selected cipher suite, and keyDataLength equal to the key length of the AEAD.

 If the AEAD algorithm uses an IV, then IV_2 and IV_3 for message_2 and message_3 SHALL be derived using other set to the transcript hashes TH_2 and TH_3 respectively.
 The IV SHALL be derived using AlgorithmID = "IV-GENERATION" as specified in Section 12.1.2. of {{RFC8152}}, and keyDataLength equal to the IV length of the AEAD.